Akalabaya/portfolio/README.md

-This is portfolio app made with react and js with bootstrap and frontages omega icons you can get live demore of website <a href="https://rjttechportfolio.herokuapp.com/">https://rjttechportfolio.herokuapp.com/</a>
+This is portfolio app made with react and js with bootstrap and frontawesome icons you can get live demore of website <a href="https://rjttechportfolio.herokuapp.com/">https://rjttechportfolio.herokuapp.com/</a>
 # Getting Started with Create React App